d3nt0nvanzan/cli-calculator/README.md

 <!-- TODO: please stick to the Markdown syntax when you write .md files. -->

+## How to Run it

 1. Ensure you have Python3 installed.
 You can download it here: <https://www.python.org/downloads/>

-2. Run the program in the terminal using Python3: python3 calculator.py
+1. Run the program in the terminal using Python3: `python3 calculator.py`

-3. Follow the on-screen prompts to select the type of math problem you would like to solve.
+1. Follow the on-screen prompts to select the type of math problem you would like to solve.
----

 ## HOW IT WORKS

 When you run the program, it will display a menu with the following options: